 Understanding Reckless Driving in Pennsylvania:

-Reckless driving, as defined by Pennsylvania law, is the act of driving a vehicle in willful or wanton disregard for the safety of others.
+Reckless driving, as defined by Pennsylvania law, is the act of operating a vehicle in willful or wanton disregard for the safety of others.
 Common examples include excessive speeding, aggressive driving, weaving in and out of traffic, and running red lights.
-It’s important to remember that the specifics of reckless driving can vary depending on the situation, and Police may use their discretion when deciding if a driver’s actions warrant such charges.
+It’s important to remember that the specifics can vary depending on the situation, and Police may use their discretion when deciding if a driver’s actions warrant such charges.

 Is Reckless driving a Felony in Pennsylvania?